 When you are using negative reinforcement, you have to make sure that you provide negative feedback whenever your dog does something wrong so that they get the message and act accordingly.
 For example, if they pull on the leash when they walk, then give them a small swat on the backside or scold them for doing so.

-By doing this, they will be more likely to refrain from repeating such behavior.
+By doing this, they will be more likely to refrain from repeating such negative behavior.

 When using positive reinforcement, make sure that you only reward your dog when they do things correctly and not when they are doing something wrong.
 It is also essential to put the collar on the right parts of their body so that they know what to focus on.